BrainStormYourWayIn/sierra/README.md

 ## Example

 Using this with Flask makes life easier if you're developing web applications with just HTML and CSS.
-Adding JS is not supported by Sierra and has to be done manually (if desired).
+Adding JS with manual functions will be supported by Sierra in the coming release(s)

 Here's a little example for this: